intelsdi-x/swan/experiments/memcached-sensitivity-profile/README.md

 Swan will by default try to aim for the core configuration above.
-Swan does this by creating separate exclusive [cgroup cpu sets](https://www.kernel.org/doc/Documentation/cgroup-v1/cpusets.txt) for the high priority and best effort processes.
+Swan does this by creating separate exclusive [cgroup CPU sets](https://www.kernel.org/doc/Documentation/cgroup-v1/cpusets.txt) for the high priority and best effort processes.
-By creating exclusive cpu sets, Swan can reduce interference from other background processes which may get scheduled on the high priority cores.
+By creating exclusive CPU sets, Swan can reduce interference from other background processes which may get scheduled on the high priority cores.

-Using exclusive cpu sets can be challenging if other systems on the host are using cpu sets.
-Exclusive cpu sets cannot share cores with any other cgroup and setting the desired cores will cause an error from the kernel.
+Using exclusive CPU sets can be challenging if other systems on the host are using CPU sets.
+Exclusive CPU sets cannot share cores with any other cgroup and setting the desired cores will cause an error from the kernel.
-An example of such conflicting and potential overlapping cpu sets could be systems with [docker](https://www.docker.com/) installed.
-Docker creates a cpuset cgroup which contain all logical cores and thus will conflict with Swan, if Swan attempts to create exclusive cpu sets.
+An example of such conflicting and potential overlapping CPU sets could be systems with [docker](https://www.docker.com/) installed.
+Docker creates a cpuset cgroup which contain all logical cores and thus will conflict with Swan, if Swan attempts to create exclusive CPU sets.

 ### Aggressor configuration